aligerum/smol/doc/Custom Commands.md

 bye is not a valid value for --time
 ```

 This is fine, and those values (morning, day, afternoon, evening) are pretty self-explanatory.
-But what if I have values that need some explanation?
+But what if you have values that need some explanation?

 ```js
 module.exports = {